wszqkzqk/live-photo-conv/README-zh.md

-  --color=LEVEL                     Color level of log, 0 for no color, 1 for auto, 2 for always, defaults to 1 -g, --make                        Make a live photo -e, --extract                     Extract a live photo (default) -r, --repair                      Repair a live photo from missing XMP metadata --force-repair                    Force repair a live photo (force update video offset in XMP metadata) --repair-with-video-size=SIZE     Force repair a live photo with the specified video size -i, --image=PATH                  The path to the main static image file
+  --color=LEVEL                     Color level of log, 0 for no color, 1 for auto, 2 for always, defaults to 1 -g, --make                        Make a live photo -e, --extract                     Extract a live photo (default) -r, --repair                      Repair a live photo from missing or corrupted metadata --force-repair                    Force repair a live photo (force update video offset in XMP metadata) --repair-with-video-size=SIZE     Force repair a live photo with the specified video size -i, --image=PATH                  The path to the main static image file